Longar-dotcom/MY-PROFILE-PROJECT/README.md

 ##  WELCOME!...

-Welcome to **MY-PROFILE-PROJECT** — a professional personal portfolio website that represents my journey, skills, experiences, and vision in the world of technology and cybersecurity.
+Welcome to **MY-PROFILE-PROJECT** A professional personal portfolio website that represents my journey, skills, experiences, and vision in the world of technology and cybersecurity.

-This project reflects my growth from a young student with a passion for technology into an aspiring Cybersecurity Analyst dedicated to creating secure digital environments, solving real-world problems, and empowering communities through technology.
+This project reflects my growth from a young student with a passion for technology into an aspiring Fullstalk developer and Cybersecurity Analyst dedicated to creating secure digital environments, solving real-world problems, and empowering communities through technology.

 ---